owenyeo/tp/docs/UserGuide.md

 #### 3.2.4 Listing all friends: `list`

-Shows a list of all your dear added friends.
+Shows a list of all your added friends.

 Format: `list`

 #### 3.2.5 Viewing friend's profile

-Show your friend's timetable.
+View your friend's timetable.

 **How to use:**
 1. Scroll down your list of friends, until you locate the friend's timetable you want to see.